-Hi, my name is Chris Gerhart and I live and work in North Little Rock, Arkansas.
-I am a substance abuse counselor that has been working in this field for the past 20 years.
+Hi, my name is Chris Gerhart and I live and work in North Alabama.
+I am a substance abuse counselor that has been working in this field for the past 25 years.
 I have several degrees, licenses and certifications.
 I have also been clean and sober since 1993.
 So, I have professional experience, academic education and personal experience.

 After years of working for a number of really great people at some wonderful locations, I am happy and excited to be opening my own practice.

 In thinking about what I wanted to do with this venture, I knew that I had a few key, underlying ideals that I want to live out.
 The first is that I do not believe that free services work well.
 If someone pays nothing for a service, then that service is worthless.
 To that end, I do not take money from any third-party sources such as insurance companies or government agencies.
 When third-party payers are involved, they become the client, which also puts a whole different spin on privacy and confidentiality.

 In my way of doing business, because the only customer is the client being served, the treatment becomes entirely client-centered.
 Quite simply, if you don’t think that I am doing a good job, you will not come back.
 On the other hand, quality speaks for itself.